AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ListAttribute/MakeListAttribute.md

 ListAttribute.MakeListAttribute Method
 ======================================
-AutomationML 2.1 APIChanges the semantic of the specified attribute and converts it to a list attribute.
+Changes the semantic of the specified attribute and converts it to a list attribute.
 If the Attribute is already a list attribute or the attribute contains child attributes it will not be converted.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)